-Response rate for the ISPU survey was calculated using AAPOR's Response Rate 3 formula.
-This percentage divides the number of completed interviews in each sampling frame by the estimated number of eligible phone numbers in the frame.
-The response rate for the prescreened landline sample is 32.4%.
-The response rate for the prescreened cell phone sample is 25.5%.
-The response rate on the SSRS Omnibus poll, where sample was prescreened, is typically 8%-10%.
-Finally, the combined response rate for all of the listed sample is 7.7%.
-The web panel response rate is 3.2%.
+The response rate for the ISPU survey was calculated using AAPOR's Response Rate 3 formula.
+This percentage divides the number of completed interviews in each sampling frame by the estimated number of eligible telephone numbers in the frame.
+The response rate for the prescreened landline sample is 33.8%.
+The response rate for the prescreened cell phone sample is 30.3%.
+The response rate on the SSRS Omnibus poll, in which a sample was prescreened, is typically 8 to 10%.
+Finally, the combined response rate for the entire listed sample was 8.2%.
+The Web panel response rate was 8.6%.